sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 #### Complete code example

-Here's a complete example of how to use the SDK in your own app.
-TODO: decide if complete code example should have download URL or local file?
+Here's a complete example of how to use the SDK for document extraction in your own app.
+TODO: decide if complete code example should have download URL or local file? leaning on local file b/c it's a common use case.

 ```typescript
 import { promises as fs } from "fs";